curl/everything-curl/libcurl-http-upload.md

 Each such part has a name, a set of headers and a few other properties.

-libcurl offers a convenience function for constructing such a series of parts and to send that off to the server. `curl_formadd` is the function to build a formpost.
-Invoke it once for each part, and pass in arguments to it detailing the specifics and characteristics of that part.
-When all parts you want to send have been added, you pass in the handle `curl_formadd` returned like this:
+libcurl offers a set of convenience functions for constructing such a series of parts and to send that off to the server, all prefixed with `curl_mime`.
+Create a multipart post and for each part in the data you set the name, the data and perhaps additional meta-data.
+A very basic setup might look like this:

+    /* Create the form */
+    form = curl_mime_init(curl);

+    /* Fill in the file upload field */ field = curl_mime_addpart(form);
+    curl_mime_name(field, "sendfile");
+    curl_mime_filedata(field, "photo.jpg");

+Then you pass that post to libcurl like this:

-    curl_easy_setopt(easy, CURLOPT_HTTPPOST, formposthandle);
+    curl_easy_setopt(easy, CURLOPT_MIMEPOST, form);

+(`curl_formadd` is the former API to build multi-part fromposts with but we no longer recommend using that)

 ## HTTP PUT